SonNVQ/DevOps-Viettel/Install OpenStack on VM using Kolla-ansible.md

 # Install OpenStack on VM using Kolla-ansible

-> Author: SonNVQ - DevOps Intern at Viettel Network
+> Author: SonNVQ - DevOps Intern at Viettel Networks
 >

 # 1. Introduction